 Although life on the road isn’t easy, it’s a lifestyle that Epps has grown accustomed to.
 “I stay busy.
 I like to be in a lot of different environments, with a lot of different elements, breaking bread with a lot of different people.”
 For Mike, his career is more than creating wealth for his family, it’s his mode of self-expression.

 Epps kept it 💯 with ‘Madd Hatta’ when asked if he reads into social media hate.“They on Instagram talking ‘bout me anyway.
 Let me tell you something, you gotta have some thick skin to be on that joint,” said Mike.
 “Sometimes I read my comments and there’s 5 or 6 people giving me all this positive (feedback).
 There’s one dude will ruin my whole day.
 He’ll say something like, ‘You be too old to be dressing like that, take them lil’ pants off’, ‘Mike we ain’t seen you in a movie in 30 years, where you been?’.
 They go hard!
 Sometimes they make you erase it.
 One comment will make you erase the whole picture.”
 Even the Hatter seemed surprised with Mike’s response, mentioning Epps’ thick skin.
-The comedy star let out an honest laugh, “Man, don’t nobody like it (the hate), nobody like it.
+The comedy star admitted, “Man, don’t nobody like it (the hate), nobody like it.
 I dish it out and I can take it, you know what I’m saying, but still, some days…”

 Mad Hatta wrapped up the interview with final statement that served as a true testament to Epps’ character.